Adamm00/IPSet_ASUS/README.md

 - `firewall unban nomanual` - Remove all non-manual bans while retaining manual IP and range bans.
 - `firewall unban all` - Flush both blacklists and clear the stored block log.

-Country blocking uses aggregated IPv4 allocation data.
+Country blocking downloads the selected IPdeny lists concurrently over verified HTTPS and accepts only complete public IPv4 CIDRs.
+A URL-bound validated cache is used with a warning when a selected list is temporarily unavailable.
+If no matching cache exists, the complete previous country selection is retained.
 Applying a new country selection replaces the previous selection rather than appending to it.

 Domain commands validate the hostname and resolve its complete IPv4 answer set before changing the firewall.
 A failed lookup or update leaves the existing IPSet unchanged.